Four-Country Ride

 Crouched: Paul Lewandowsky

-L-R: Carl, Frank, xxx, Dac Mcd, Scott Ireland, Gusty, Bryan Huneycutt, Will Swetnam, Jens Voigt, Margaret O’Rourke, Svetlana Martynova, Julie Trimble, Bob Pane, Scott Hesford
+L-R: Carl, Frank, xxx, Dan Mcd, Scott Ireland, Gusty, Bryan Huneycutt, Will Swetnam, Jens Voigt, Margaret O’Rourke, Svetlana Martynova, Julie Trimble, Bob Pane, Scott Hesford

 “Jens Vote?”, he exclaimed.
 I told him to come over and meet them.
-He said no and kept riding.
+He genuinely seemed excited to know that Jens was here.
+Then he said no and kept riding.

 We got on the bike path and hammered it for 19 km (12 miles).
-As we reached France, we stopped and one of our sagged riders joined us for the final push to home.
-Fränk made sure we rode at the pace of the slowest rider and we would finish the week riding together.
+As we reached France, we stopped, and one of our sagged riders rejoined us for the final push home.
+Fränk made sure we rode at the pace of the slowest rider, and we would finish the week riding together.

 Newly AUTOGRAPHED phone case (by Jens Voigt)